 Step 5: Add Your Location

-Before moving on to the next step, you need to be clear on the difference between a Service Area Business and a Brick and Mortar Business.
+Before completing this step, you need to be clear on the difference between a Service Area Business and a Brick and Mortar Business.

 It is a business that has a physical store.
 Customers can come in and buy—for example, a grocery store.